*SPOILER ALERT! *

 Eena, I’m fine.
 I don’t need your help.”

-abnormalities, infections, irregularities, foreign objects…
+irregularities, foreign objects…

 Her